jlangdev/sethhill28.github.io/index.md

+# Seth's Blog
 Hello and welcome to this blog.
+Its based on the [https://github.com/fastai/fast_template](fast_template).

 Edit the `index.md` file to change this content.
 All pages on the blog, including this one, use [Markdown](https://guides.github.com/features/mastering-markdown/).
 You can include images:

 ![Image of fast.ai logo](images/logo.png)